 Corporate types with a passion for something other than office work – a product, an heirloom recipe – can build a business at the Artisan Exchange without risking their retirement nest egg.
 And fans of homemade, artisanal foodstuffs will find nirvana here.

-There are currently 54 vendors who sell directly to the public every Saturday from 10-2.
+Over 50 vendors sell directly to the public every Saturday from 10-2.
 This Under the Radar Attraction is a great way to meet the person who made your food.

 Tourist Attractions In Delaware